UmarHassanMalik/Cloud-/AWS Cloud Practitioner Coursera Course.md

 **Public subnets** contain resources that need to be accessible by the public, such as an online store’s website.

-**Private subnets** contain resources that should be accessible only through your private network, such as a database that contains customers’ personal information and order histories.
+**Private subnets** contains resources that should be accessible only through your private network, such as a database that contains customers’ personal information and order histories.

 **Network Traffic in a VPC**

 When a customer requests data from an application hosted in the AWS Cloud, this request is sent as a packet.
 A packet is a unit of data sent over the internet or a network.

 It enters into a VPC through an internet gateway.
 Before a packet can enter into a subnet or exit from a subnet, it checks for permissions.
 These permissions indicate who sent the packet and how the packet is trying to communicate with the resources in a subnet.

 <h3>Network Access Control Lists (ACLs)</h3>

 A network access control list (ACL) is a virtual firewall that controls inbound and outbound traffic at the subnet level.

-**
-Stateless Packet Filtering**
+**Stateless Packet Filtering**
 Network ACLs perform stateless packet filtering.
 They remember nothing and check packets that cross the subnet border each way: inbound and outbound.

 <h3>Security Groups</h3>